Skip to Content

 Tips for Success

-• Thin the sauce if needed: If the white sauce gets too thick, add a little milk or chicken broth and stir until it reaches the desired consistency.
+• Thin the sauce if needed: If the white sauce gets too thick, pour in a little cream, wine, or chicken broth and stir until it reaches the desired consistency.

 • For a shortcut: If you don’t want to take the time to make your own bechamel sauce, then purchase a jar of Alfredo sauce.

 The leftovers keep well in the refrigerator for 4-5 days.
 You can also freeze seafood lasagna, too!
-Make sure to let it cool completely then store it in a freezer-proof container for up to 6 months.
+Let it cool completely then store it in a freezer-proof container for up to 6 months.

 To Freeze

-3. Remove the plastic wrap and the aluminum foil.
+3. Remove the plastic wrap and cover with foil then bake until heated through.

 Lasagna always goes well with a crusty loaf of sourdough bread or spelt sourdough.
 Use it to sop up the sauces on the plate.
 For a side dish, you could serve one or more of the following.